quawb/LivingCodeLog/README.md

 # LivingCodeLog
-devlog for drawing, moving and seeing with code
+devlog for drawing,
+moving and seeing with code
+_NOTES and experiments!
+With CODE!!!!_

+^^ Experimenting with LOGO!